Willow Warbler

 Insects and spiders are the main diet of a willow warbler.
 Its diet includes all bugs, but it will also eat berries and fruits in the autumn.
 Scientists believe migratory birds eat fruits and berries to help them store fat for their long journeys.

-Reproduction and Life Cycle
+Reproduction and Life Cycle are Typical of Most Birds

-The willow warbler is a versatile builder who makes nests on trees, thickets, and on the scrub grass of the arctic tundra.
+The willow warbler is a versatile builder who makes nests on trees, thickets, and the scrub grass of the Arctic tundra.
 It will also breed and nest in shrubby areas away from trees.
 Willow warbler nests have been found in orchards, hedges, and dirt mounds.
 The warbler uses dry grass, leaves, moss, and strips of bark to create a distinctive, dome-shaped nest.
 The shape creates a warm place for the bird’s eggs.

 The breeding season lasts from April to July.
 After mating with a male warbler, the female lays four to eight eggs.
 Their creamy, speckled eggs are tiny.
 The Wildlife Trust points out that three willow warbler eggs together are about the size of one penny.